Seala11/rsschool-cv/cv.md

 ## EXPERIENCE

-Below you will find projects I`ve completed that showcase my skills and general background in development.
+Below you will find projects I've completed that showcase my skills and general background in development.

 1./ **[Resume landing page](#https://slovoo.github.io/resume/ "view the project")** Web designer resume landing page, made with HTML and CSS, deployed on github.
 Here you can check the [repo](https://github.com/Slovoo/resume "resume landing page repo").

-2./ **[Frontend mentor projects](#https://frontend-mentor-challenges11.netlify.app/ "view the project")** Some of the Fronted Mentor projects that I`ve made.
+2./ **[Frontend mentor projects](#https://frontend-mentor-challenges11.netlify.app/ "view the project")** Some of the Fronted Mentor projects that I've made.
 Here you can check the [repo](https://github.com/Seala11/Frontend-Mentor-Projects "fronted mentor repo").

 3./ **[Portfolio template](#https://portfolio-template-seala.pages.dev/ "view the project")**